Dems call Trump 'inciter in chief' of Capitol attack: Watch live impeachment coverage

 "Joe Biden is the president, he's not a pundit, he's not going to opine on back and forth arguments," she said.

+The difficulty facing Trump's defense team became apparent at the start of the trial as they leaned on the process of the trial, unlike any other, rather than the substance of the case against the former president.

-The House impeachment managers described police officers maimed in the chaos and rioters parading in the very chamber where the trial was being held.
-Trump's team countered that the Constitution doesn't allow impeachment at this late date.
+As the House impeachment managers described police officers maimed in the chaos and rioters parading in the very chamber where the trial was being held, Trump's team countered that the Constitution doesn't allow impeachment at this late date.

-That's a legal issue that could resonate with Senate Republicans eager to acquit Trump without being seen as condoning his behavior.
+Even though the Senate rejected that argument in Tuesday's vote to proceed to the trial, the legal issue could resonate with Senate Republicans eager to acquit Trump without being seen as condoning his behavior.

-Lead defense lawyer Bruce Castor said he shifted his planned approach after hearing the prosecutors' emotional opening and instead spoke conversationally to the senators, saying Trump's team would denounce the "repugnant" attack and "in the strongest possible way denounce the rioters."
-He appealed to the senators as "patriots first," and encouraged them to be "cool headed" as they assessed the arguments.
+On Tuesday, lead defense lawyer Bruce Castor said he shifted his planned approach after hearing the prosecutors' emotional opening and instead spoke conversationally to the senators, saying Trump's team would denounce the "repugnant" attack and "in the strongest possible way denounce the rioters."
+He encouraged the senators to be "cool headed" as they assessed the arguments.

 Republicans made it clear that they were unhappy with Trump's defense, many of them saying they didn't understand where it was going - particularly Castor's opening.
 Louisiana Sen. Bill Cassidy, who voted with Democrats to move forward with the trial, said that Trump's team did a "terrible job."
 Maine Sen. Susan Collins, who also voted with Democrats, said she was "perplexed."
 Sen. Lisa Murkowki of Alaska said it was a "missed opportunity" for the defense.